 detail=f"Task {task_id} not found")

-The key change here is the Depends(get_db) pattern.
-This is FastAPI’s dependency injection system — it automatically creates a database session for each request and closes it when the request is done, even if an error occurs.
-This is a clean, testable pattern that avoids global state.
+The key change is the Depends(get_db) pattern.
+This is FastAPI’s dependency injection system: it automatically creates a database session for each request and closes it when the request is complete, even if an error occurs.
+The pattern is clean, testable, and avoids global state.

 Authentication and Security

 No production API is complete without authentication.
-Let us implement two approaches: a simple API key for server-to-server communication, and JWT tokens for user-facing authentication.
+Two approaches are implemented below: a simple API key for server-to-server communication, and JWT tokens for user-facing authentication.

 Simple API Key Authentication